 My photography story and my top 10 tips on how to become a professional photographer.

-My top 10 tips on how to become a professional photographer and my photography story…
+Top 10 tips on how to become a Professional photographer and my photography story…

 Before we start I would just like to say that being a professional photographer doesn’t mean you are any better than a non-professional photographer in fact I think it puts more pressure on you to produce better quality work and after all it simply means you earn your living from photography.